 The Turing Exception follows common patterns of the series.
 Avogadro Corp was set in 2015 with its sequels taking place 10 years later each.
-With The Turing Exception we’ve now arrived around 2045 and a world that in some respects still seems familiar but mostly is very different from today’s, even alien: The Singularity has long since occurred with technological progress taking an ever faster pace.
+With The Turing Exception we’ve now arrived at around 2045 and in a world that in some respects still seems familiar but mostly is very different from today’s, even alien: The Singularity has long since occurred with technological progress taking an ever faster pace.
 Artifical intelligence is by far the most dominant life form on Earth, only reined in by a carefully calibrated reputation system that makes sure that – however intelligent they are – AIs still act to the benefit of humanity.
 Technology has progressed tremendously with nanotech allowing creation of almost any piece of hardware or machinery – no matter how large or small – literally out of thin air.
 This is the world of smart dust, augmented human beings and post-scarcity economics.

 Hertling has a wonderful way of creating a world of vastly superior technology that at the same time seems believable.
 While certainly fantastic from today’s point of view those inventions and breakthroughs are far from being far-fetched.
 It’s hard for any futurist or science-fiction author to accurately predict future technological development.
 In the end we’re all children of our time with the narrow perspective of this time.
 Still, there are some visionaries who some to be able to look beyond these limits and whose predictions at least in some cases are uncannily spot on.
 Jules Verne and William Gibson particularly come to mind here.